 Along with confusing permissions, badly-communicated or poorly-designed API integration can be another vector of privacy risk.
 Vice (and Tinder itself, as quoted above) describe Tinder’s web-based API as “open, or “public”, but when examined more closely, it appears that it is actually what software developers call “undocumented” or “private”.
 This means that Tinder developers probably neither intended the API to be used by third parties nor made particular efforts to prevent such use; Swipebuster is the result of what many would call “reverse engineering”.
 Part of the shock with Swipebuster is because it shows that security through obscurity isn’t working.
 Whatever social contract of mutual accountability might work when a Tinder user encounters someone they know in the app, or when an app’s interface limits access to the data contained within, doesn’t hold when it’s easy to pay for information from a database.

 Building more comfortable experiences

 At Simply Secure, we want better privacy-preserving tools that empower people to protect their data.
-Although Swipebuster may occupy shakey moral ground, it demonstrates that a good UX will always enable more people to access data than an open API (even in cases where the API is more elegant).
-Programmatic interfaces aren't enough; to get people truly engaged, we need initiatives that work to open not only data, but to make truly comfortable experiences for non-expert users as well.
+Although Swipebuster may occupy shaky moral ground, it demonstrates that a good UX will always enable more people to access data than an open API (even in cases where the API is more elegant).
+Programmatic interfaces aren’t enough; to get people truly engaged, we need initiatives that work to open not only data but also make truly comfortable experiences for non-expert users as well.